Quality Improvement (QI)

 Our True North Objectives set out our aspirations for the areas we would like to see improvement in.
 They help focus our attention and resources.

 True North is categorised into four areas that will create the greatest benefits for our patients, care, staff, and partners.

-- Harm Free Care: provide the safest services (reducing harm to patients and staff)
+- Harm-free care: providing safe services (reducing harm to patients and people)

-- Supporting our staff: make this organisation a great place to work
+- Supporting our people: a great place to work

-- Money Matters: Become a financially sustainable organisation
+- Efficient use of resources: a financially and environmentally sustainable organisation